Jeff Hanisch-USA TODAY Sports. Pictured: Green Bay Packers quarterback Aaron Rodgers.

 Along with the updated forecast, a steady flow of hot soft cash has led to line moves on both the spread and over/under.

 In the early stages of the week, the Packers were -14.5 at the majority of books before moving to -14 on Tuesday.

 The market remained quiet until Saturday night, when the line dipped below 14 for the first time all week.
 The Cards are getting 35% of bets, but 55% of the money.

 The total, which had seen some line movement on the under from the get-go, has continued to drop as we’ve gotten closer to game time.

 With a more concrete forecast, we now know that snow will be falling during the game rather than just before it, as some early forecasts were projecting.

-At BookMaker, the total has dropped from 46 to 42.
+The total has dropped from 46 to 42.
 The over is getting a bit more than half the bets, but the under is getting 90% of the cash.